jdsimmons/sugar-runner/README.md

 Sugar Runner should not be used by testers, as the testing will miss critical aspects of the session interaction, such as shutdown and restart.

+At this time sugar-runner *only* works with Xorg, NOT Wayland.
+In Fedora there is a gear symbol on the login page which lets you choose to run GNOME or GNOME Classic on Xorg.
+If you choose one of these options before logging in sugar-runner should work for you.

 # How It Works

 * unsets variables inherited from the existing session,